 After completing a proper two-year M.A. in Philosophy (1st Class), I was accepted at Durham University for a PhD programme in the Philosophy of Mind/Psychiatry.
 This drew on the Phenomenology of Heidegger as a starting point.
 I had the honour of being a Tutor and occasional Lecturer here for five years.
 Fabulous.

 As a student of human nature, I love to travel.
-I have had the great fortune to have travelled to many absurdly beautiful places - Venice, Budapest, Vienna, Transylvania (twice for that extra vampire thrill) Salzburg, Hull.
-Somewhat distasteful of being the 'mere tourist' I spent some months living in Northern Italy, three years in Spain, and over 10 years in England.
+I have had the great fortune to have travelled to many absurdly beautiful places - Venice, Budapest, Vienna, Transylvania (twice for that extra vampire thrill) Salzburg, Iceland, Norway, Hull.
+Somewhat distasteful of being the 'mere tourist' I spent some months living in Northern Italy, three years in Spain, and over 10 years in England's green and mostly pleasant land.

-I was the Managing Editor, and Book Reviews Editor, for Durham University's Philosophy journal for a few years.
-I have lead the Philosophy and R.S.
-Department at my current school, with some success, since 2012, and the Economics and Business Departments for 18 months.
-I became an Associate Assistant Headteacher in 2015, and an Assistant Headteacher in 2018.
+At Durham University I was the Managing Editor and Book Reviews Editor for their Philosophy journal.
+At second-level I lead the Philosophy & R.S., and the Business & Economics Departments.
+I became an Associate Assistant Headteacher in 2015, and an Assistant Headteacher in 2018

-As School Mindfulness Lead, I have lead on the introduction of Mindfulness to my current school, and am a qualified trainer.
+I am a trained Senior Mental Health Lead (SMHL) and School Mindfulness Lead.
+I lead on the introduction of Mindfulness to my current school, and am a qualified trainer.
 I have always been interested in madness and mental health, and teenagers today, especially girls, are under severe pressures.
-I introduced Mindfulness practice to help the girls manage anxiety and to hone their focus and attention.
+I introduced Mindfulness practice as an evidence-based approach to help students manage anxiety, and to hone their focus and attention.